tracee/contextlogger/connectors/README.md

-> This document contains documentation for the context-logger-connectors module.
+> This document contains documentation for the contextlogger-connectors module.
 Click [here](/README.md) to get an overview that TracEE is about.

-# context-logger-connectors
+# contextlogger-connectors

 The tracEE context logger supports writing to the log files per default.
 But its also possible to write the context log information to other kind of targets.